evilimas/Tenzies-Game-project/README.md

 3. Keep rolling until all dice show the same value to achieve "Tenzies."
 4. Once "Tenzies" is achieved, confetti will appear, and you can start a new game by clicking the "New Game" button.

+## Check It Out

+Visit the live [Tenzies game](https://tenzies-gameproj.netlify.app/)  to explore its features and functionality.

 ## Development

 If you want to make modifications or improvements to the game: